Buy to let: Benefits and risk

 As for all property rental, the benefits for a buy-to-let landlord can include a stable income from rental receipts and an accumulation of wealth if house prices go up.
 Rising house prices in the UK have made buy-to-let a popular way to invest.
 The main risk involves leveraged speculation, where the landlord takes a loan to buy the property with the expectation that the house can be sold later for a higher price, or that rental income will meet or exceed the cost of the loan.
 If the landlord cannot meet their mortgage repayments, the lender will seek to repossess the property and sell it to recover the loan.
 If prices have fallen, leveraging could leave the landlord in negative equity.

 Further risks are substantial changes in Government policy (see the section below).

 Yields

-Figures from the National Landlords Association (NLA) suggest that, as of September 2014, 27% of landlords who let out a single property and 19% of landlords who let out between two and four properties either break even or run at a loss.

-On average, gross buy-to-let yields (the annual return on investment before the deduction of running costs) stood at 5.1% as of December 2014.
-This represented a decrease of 0.2 pp from average yields in December 2013.

-Gross rental yields vary across the country with the highest yields delivered in Scotland at 6.1% and cities in the north of England, whilst yields in London stand at 4.1%.

-Gross rental yields in the world's premier cities range between 1.6% (in Taipei) and 11.7% (in Moldova's Chisinau).
-Gross rental yields on residential property have trended down globally for several years, and have generally continued to fall since the housing crisis.
+Research by Paragon Bank in August 2025 found that 87% of landlords reported making a profit, with 21% describing this as a 'large' profit and 66% a 'small' profit.
+Only 5% reported any form of loss.
+However, the National Residential Landlords Association reported that average net profits dropped below 4% in early 2025, the lowest since 2007.

+The average gross rental yield in the UK stood at approximately 6% to 7% in late 2025, according to data from the Global Property Guide.